Satvik-19/Java-Projects/README.md

 10. The `haveWon` method checks for three possible winning conditions: rows, columns, and diagonals.
 11. The `printBoard` method is a helper method that prints the current state of the game board.

 Note: This implementation doesn't handle the case of a tie game, and it assumes that the user will enter valid row and column indices.
-      I am working on improving the project.
+I am still working on improving the project.